Medicare Advantage Plans Colorado 2026

 PPO plan offers more flexibility in choosing healthcare providers, allowing members to see out-of-network doctors at a higher cost.
 Unlike HMO plans, PPOs do not require referrals for specialist visits, providing greater freedom in accessing healthcare services.

-This flexibility makes PPO plans appealing to those who seek more control over their healthcare options.
+This flexibility could make PPO plans appealing to those who seek more control over their healthcare options.

 Special Needs Plans (SNPs)